-All drug exposure was based on prescriptions from January 1, 2004 up to one year before index date for cases and controls to reduce the possibility of reverse causation.
-All drug-cancer associations were analyzed on the ATC2- and ATC4-level, as well as some associations on the ATC5-level.
-We used the ATC classification system 2017 version, where active substances are classified in a hierarchy with five different levels, according to anatomical/pharmacological (ATC1-level), therapeutic/pharmacological/chemical subgroups (ATC2- to ATC4-level) and active substance (ATC5-level; refs.
-10-12).
+All drug exposure was based on prescriptions from January 1st 2004 up to one year prior to index date for cases and controls to reduce the possibility of reverse causation.
+All drug-cancer associations were analysed on the ATC2- and ATC4-level, as well as some associations on the ATC5-level.
+We used the ATC classification system 2017 version, where active substances are classified in a hierarchy with five different levels, according to anatomical/pharmacological (ATC1-level), therapeutic/pharmacological / chemical subgroups (ATC2- to ATC4-level) and active substance (ATC5-level) [10-12].

-Drug use was categorized according to number of prescriptions filled up to one year before index date; non-use (0-1 prescription), intermediate use (2-7 prescriptions), and long-term use (≥ 8 prescriptions).
+Drug use was categorized according to number of prescriptions filled up to one year before index date; non-use (0-1 prescription), intermediate use (2-7 prescriptions) and long-term use (≥8 prescriptions).

-The main exposure was long-term use, corresponding to approximately 2 years of use assuming a duration of 3 months per prescription filled.
-When analyzing long-term use of drugs on the ATC4-level, nonusers of the particular drug class who had used other drugs within the same ATC2-level were put in a separate category to keep a clean reference category (non-use).
-Dose-response relationships for the ATC2- and ATC4-level were assessed for all drug and cancer type combinations with signals when comparing long-term use versus nonuse (signal defined below).
+The main exposure was long-term use, corresponding to approximately two years of use assuming a duration of 3 months per prescription filled.
+When analysing long-term use of drugs on the ATC4-level, non-users of the particular drug class who had used other drugs within the same ATC2-level were put in a separate category to keep a clean reference category (non-use).
+Dose-response relationships for the ATC2- and ATC4-level were assessed for all drug and cancer type combinations with signals when comparing long-term use versus non-use (signal defined below).